adhikarisaroj795/Vrit_Intern_task/README.md

 Responsiveness: While the board is functional on mobile and desktop, some minor UI tweaks might be needed for smaller screens.

+Live Demo Link
+You can view a live demo of the Kanban board https://vritinternkanbanboard.netlify.app/.

 Future Improvements
 Backend Integration: Implement a backend using a service like Firebase or a custom REST API to store columns and tasks persistently across devices.